mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 all aware that we will grow old, and then our motor and cognitive skills will wane.
 If we are aware of this notion, then why are we afraid to accept differences when sooner or later we all will become a part of those differences?
-Like many other theorists, Arsch claims that disability is a social construct, but it is a construct that is affecting our everyday lives, because it strips non-disabled people of the skills and knowledge that disabled people have.
+Like many other theorists, Asch claims that disability is a social construct, but it is a construct that is affecting our everyday lives, because it strips non-disabled people of the skills and knowledge that disabled people have.
 For example, if sign